djrenren/blog/_posts/2018-08-06-custom-test-framework-prop.md

 ### `#![test_runner]` Crate Attribute
 --------------------------------------
-The goal of the `test_runner` attribute is allow test frameworks to be written as simple functions.
+The goal of the `test_runner` attribute is to allow test frameworks to be written as simple functions.

-*Semantics:*
+**Semantics:**
  - If the attribute is not provided [`libtest::test_main_static`][libtest_main] is assumed.
- - Exactly 1 parameter is required
- - Provided parameter must be a path to a function
+ - The attribute requires exactly 1 parameter, which is the path to the runner function.
- - Type of the function must be `Fn(&[&mut T]) -> impl Termination` for some `T` which is the test type
+ - The type of the function must be `Fn(&[&mut Foo]) -> impl Termination` for some `Foo` which is the test type

 **Rationale:**
 As a crate attribute, declaration in-file and through command line is already